MicrosoftDocs/WSL/WSL/wsl-config.md

 Unregisters the distribution from WSL so it can be reinstalled or cleaned up.

 For example:
-`wsl -unregister Ubuntu` would remove Ubuntu from the distributions available in WSL.
+`wsl --unregister Ubuntu` would remove Ubuntu from the distributions available in WSL.
 When I run `wsl --list` it will not be listed.

 To reinstall, find the distribution in the Windows Store and select "Launch".